RflMmd/PID-GA-control-ohmic-heating/README.md

 ### 1) Exhaustive Search
 - Discrete scanning of the PID parameter search space
 - Evaluation of the objective function for each combination
-- Guarantee of a local optimum within the defined limits and criteria
+- Guaranteeing optimal performance within the discretized space and defined criteria

 ### 2) Genetic Algorithm
 - Initial population based on the best solution from the Exhaustive Search